How can your hotel use retargeting to generate and convert demand?

 What are the different types of retargeting for hotels?

 There are several types of retargeting, and you can choose to use a combination or just one of them to boost your conversion.
-As retargeting is just marketing to people who have already interacted with you, you can be sure that they’re actually interested in your services, so the money you spend on these ads is likely to go further than with traditional online advertising.1.
-Site retargeting
+As retargeting is just marketing to people who have already interacted with you, you can be sure that they’re actually interested in your services, so the money you spend on these ads is likely to go further than with traditional online advertising.

 This is the most common type of retargeting whereby adverts for your website will appear as online display ads, targeted directly to the user who has already visited your website.
 You can set upper limits so that your adverts don’t appear too frequently (between 1-3 times a day is recommended), so as not to irritate or put off any potential guests.

 These online display ads featuring your content can appear on any website visited by your guest that has signed up to have adverts visible on their website as a revenue source.
-The adverts can be customised to each guest and the pages they have visited on your website, thanks to the pixel or code you can install on individual pages.
-Tagging pages which are relevant to the conversion process is the most effective way to secure bookings.
+The adverts can be customized to each guest and the pages they have visited on your website, thanks to the pixel or code you can install on individual pages.
+Tagging pages that are relevant to the conversion process is the most effective way to secure bookings.
 Examples of this are tagging your booking engine, or pages with special offers which demonstrate that the user had intent to book, rather than simply browsing your site.
-Tracking which pages they have visited also shows you which offerings a particular guest is interested in, allowing you to tailor your adverts to them specifically.2.
-Email retargeting
+Tracking which pages they have visited also shows you which offerings a particular guest is interested in, allowing you to tailor your adverts to them specifically.

-Retargeting emails such as these can have open rates of up to 40% and click through rates of up to 20%, particularly if you act quickly and make contact with the guest on the same day as their abandoned reservation.3.
-Contextual retargeting
+Retargeting emails such as these can have open rates of up to 40% and click-through rates of up to 20%, particularly if you act quickly and make contact with the guest on the same day as their abandoned reservation.

 Contextual retargeting is a particularly useful marketing technique for sectors such as hospitality or travel and tourism.
-It is based on customer interests and demographics, and allows companies with a similar customer base to advertise on each other’s websites.
-If a potential guest leaves your website and visits another afterwards, your ad will display on the second website.
+It is based on customer interests and demographics and allows companies with a similar customer base to advertise on each other’s websites.
+If a potential guest leaves your website and visits another afterward, your ad will display on the second website.

 While you obviously don’t want to feature adverts from your competitors on your site, you might want to feature ads for an airline or tour operator - and, in exchange, they’ll display your ads on their website.
-This is a mutually beneficial agreement, which can help you grab the attention of those visitors who abandoned your website but at a lower cost.4.
-Social retargeting
+This is a mutually beneficial agreement, which can help you grab the attention of those visitors who abandoned your website but at a lower cost.

 What are the benefits of retargeting for hotels?